Gabriel-FC-Comp/Projeto_AnaliseSistemas/README.md

 - Sums both vectors by simply doing Z = X + Y;
 - Plots all three vectors;
 - Transforms the sum of both vectors (Z) back into audio;
-- Plays any of the three audios.
+- Plays any of the three audios;
+- Shows on the log what is the SNR of the 2 audios;

 ----

 TODO:
-- Determine what is the signal-noise relation;
 - Create moving average¹ using convolution;

 TODO in the future: